 Citizens of any country can get married in Turkey; there are absolutely no restrictions on the citizenship or religion of people who marry in Turkey.
 Besides, most countries of the world recognize the legitimacy of the civil marriage concluded in Turkey.

 Two foreigners from the same nationality can also marry in Turkey in the Turkish Marriage Offices run by local municipalities.

 A foreigner who is not legally allowed to marry in his country of residence can’t marry also in Turkey.

 In order to register for a marriage in Turkey, the foreigner will need to provide documents attesting that he or she is not married in another country.
 In this sense, the local legislation requires a formal document issued by a competent authority in the country of origin of the respective person.

-Please note that religious weddings are not recognized by the State, there has to be a Civil Marriage in Turkey.
+Please note that religious marriage is not recognized in Turkey, there has to be a Civil Marriage in Turkey.

 A foreigner who wants to get married in Turkey should know that only civil marriages are legally recognized in Turkey.
 Additionally, any foreign or local citizen can have a religious ceremony but only after the civil marriage registration is recognized.

 All the marriages in Turkey, whether they are foreigners or Turkish, have to be conducted by the Turkish authorities and should be regulated according to the Turkish Civil Code and its related regulations.

 Requirements for Registration of Civil Marriage in Turkey